Description

 Microgrids can bring several benefits to the environment, utility operators and customers; benefits that are especially important for cities as they strive to create smart, safe, and liveable communities with thriving economies.
 Considering local priorities and challenges, municipalities have three good reasons to pursue microgrids:

-- Microgrids can strengthen and increase resilience of the central grid by:
+2. Microgrids can strengthen and increase the resilience of the central grid by:

-- Microgrids can better serve the community and enhance local economy by:
+3. Microgrids can better serve the community and enhance the local economy by:

-- Ensuring power reliability for isolated or hard-to-serve communities by providing clean, reliable, and resilient energy in a cost-effective way.
+• Ensuring power reliability for isolated or hard-to-serve communities by providing clean, reliable, and resilient energy cost-effectively.

 Problems to be solved